Skip to Content

 Conquering cross-border ecommerce with Shopify

-This article has outlined several of the very real (and common) growing pains associated with selling globally.
-Merchants are constantly fighting an uphill battle to understand the nuances of the markets they’re expanding into, tailoring storefronts that cater to each market’s preferences, and correctly estimating and collecting duties and taxes at checkout.
+This article has outlined several of the real growing pains associated with selling globally.
+Businesses must continually understand the nuances of the markets they’re expanding into, tailor storefronts to each market’s preferences, and correctly estimate and collect duties and taxes at checkout.

 These are just a few reasons why some of the world’s largest retailers rely on Shopify to simplify their global expansion.
 Shopify includes several built-in features that enable merchants to sell globally from a single store and admin, including:

-• Contextualize store content.
-Shopify allows you to customize product content, prices, and payment methods by country or region with Managed Markets.
+• Contextualize store content: Shopify lets you customize product content, prices, and payment methods by country or region with Managed Markets.

-• Customizable catalogs.
-Shopify makes it easy to set custom pricing and exchange rates for each country or group of countries you’re targeting.
+• Customizable catalogs: Shopify makes it easy to set custom pricing and exchange rates for each country or group of countries you target.

-Customer-specific shipping and payment methods.
-Using delivery and payment Functions, merchants can customize the shipping and payment methods for each region or per customer.
+Customer-specific shipping and payment methods: Using Shopify Functions for delivery and payment, merchants can customize the shipping and payment methods for each region or for each customer.

-• International domains.
-Merchants can leverage localized domains or subfolders that are optimized for search results in the regions they’re selling into.
+• International domains: Merchants can leverage localized domains or subfolders optimized for search results in the regions they sell into.

 What are some of the top marketplaces for B2B cross-border ecommerce?